 Chronic Disease Management Savings

-DPC becomes increasingly cost-effective over time, particularly for patients who manage chronic conditions.
+DPC becomes increasingly cost-effective over time, particularly for patients who manage chronic conditions and benefit from more personalized care, but it’s important to weigh the disadvantages of direct primary care alongside these benefits.
 Traditional insurance patients with diabetes spend $9,601 annually on healthcare according to the American Diabetes Association, while DPC members pay only their monthly fee plus discounted medications and quarterly lab tests.
+Smaller patient panels also allow providers to offer comprehensive care management for ongoing conditions.

 The financial advantage grows more pronounced as healthcare needs increase.
 Patients with multiple chronic conditions often see their greatest savings through the DPC model.